Bira/octopus-carnival/_drafts/hells-rebels-06-part-02.md

 took the last district and liberated the city.

 Well, guess what, now you get to do it all over again with bigger numbers!
-The long and short of it is that Barzilai's ongoing transformation has given him a measure of influence over Kintargo.
+The premise here is that Barzilai's ongoing transformation has given him a measure of influence over Kintargo.
 Every district of the city is haunted by a different aspect of his awful personality.
 The PCs must investigate each one and find a way to exorcise the manifestation, or his influence will keep growing.

 Barzilai's influence over each district can be measured as "weak", "moderate" or "strong".
 Each level gives increasing bonuses to lawful evil outsiders in the